Cob house construction is a building technique using lumps of earth, sand, straw, and water. Cob can build homes, barns, coops, and more.

 What is Cob House Construction?

-Cob house construction is an ancient building technique using lumps of earth mixed with sand, straw, and water.
-Cob structures can be used as homes, chicken coops, barns, and even smaller ones for ovens.
+Cob house construction is an ancient building technique mixing lumps of earth with sand, straw, and water.
+You can utilize these structures for homes, chicken coops, barns, and more.

 Cob building is easy to learn, requires no special equipment, and uses sustainable materials.

-About a third of the world’s population lives in earthen homes and cob is only one type.
-It has been used for centuries in much of the world, but has just begun to make its way into the US.
+About a third of the world’s population lives in earthen homes and a cob house is only one type.
+Many countries around the world have been using these building techniques for centuries but they have just begun to make their way into the US.

 Preparing to Build With Cob